 Here is where you can buy the travel scale that we like to use:

 #5: Knife sharpener

 We like to cook a lot when we travel.
 But when we get to our vacation rentals, the knives are always blunt and dull.
-That’s why one of our must have travel items is a knife sharpener, like the one by Faberware.
-It folds up small and compact, and lets us sharpen those dull knives to our liking.
+That’s why one of our must have travel items is a knife sharpener.
+We like ones that are small and compact.
+Taking along a knife sharpener lets us sharp knives to cook wherever we go.

 #6: Carbon monoxide detector

 One of the most important pieces of gear we take with us is a carbon monoxide detector.
 Each year, over 400 people die from carbon monoxide poisoning in the United States.
 We stay in older homes and buildings a lot.
 And often, they’re not well-ventilated.

 Once, while traveling in Mexico, we had a carbon monoxide poisoning scare when a water heater wasn’t venting properly at our Airbnb, and was essentially building up carbon monoxide inside our room.
 The carbon monoxide detector literally saved our lives!